 In the United Kingdom, companies become publicly listed companies – PLC – to get listed on the London Stock Exchange.
-Though they have to follow the rules of Financial Conduct Authority, companies that become publicly listed can then gain access to capital from investors who acquire their stocks.
+Though they have to follow the rules of the Financial Conduct Authority, companies that become publicly listed can then gain access to capital from investors who acquire their stocks.

 The FTSE 100 Index

-To ease the understanding of the evolution of the British stock market and broader economy, the stocks of the 100 largest companies by market capitalization are aggregated in the Financial Time Stock Exchange 100 Index, or FTSE 100, which is widely recognized as the benchmark index of the UK.
+To ease the understanding of the evolution of the British stock market and the broader economy, the stocks of the 100 largest companies by market capitalization are aggregated in the Financial Time Stock Exchange 100 Index, or FTSE 100, which is widely recognized as the benchmark index of the UK.
 It represents around 70% of the total market capitalization on the London Stock Exchange.

-The real time quotation of the FTSE 100 index can be followed with convenient graphical tools from a number of sources, including the London Stock Exchange, Google Finance, Yahoo Finance, Bloomberg, etc.
+The real-time quotation of the FTSE 100 index can be followed with convenient graphical tools from a number of sources, including the London Stock Exchange, Google Finance, Yahoo Finance, Bloomberg, etc.